RoneoOrg/jamstack.club/content/theme/theme-contribution-template.md

 # To submit a new theme, edit this file and delete inappropriate suggestions.
 # Note that the screenshot and the Github Stars are automatically generated.

-title: "Your Theme Name" # Enter the theme name here.
+title: Your Theme Name # Enter the theme name here.
 No need to mention the SSG at this point.
 github: https://github.com/RoneoOrg/markdown # This repo URL will be used to generate Github stats (Stars, Forks, Last Update)
 demo: https://roneo.org/markdown # Make sure this links to a dedicated demo, and not a personal/business site.
 The demo url must use httpS.